-- Complete the Free Application for Federal Student Aid (FAFSA) and any other required documents. - Student must have a completed financial file and have been packaged for eligible aid before a Direct Loan application will be processed. - You must receive an Award letter prior to requesting a Federal Direct Student Loan application.
-Direct Loan application is available at the Financial Aid Office - Complete the Electronic Master Promissory Note if you are a new Southwestern College Borrower - Complete and pass the required Entrance Loan Counseling - Complete and pass the required Exit Loan Counseling for those who drop below half time, withdraws and graduates - Must maintain continuous half-time enrollment for the entire loan period to receive your loan check(s). - Transferred units accepted at SWC will be counted toward units completed and determining grade level. - Direct loan payments will be made once you are actively enrolled in and attending 6 or more units.
+- Complete the FAFSA and any other required documents. - Have a completed financial file and have been packaged for eligible aid before a Direct Loan application will be processed. - Receive an Award letter prior to requesting a Federal Direct Student Loan application.
+Direct Loan application is available at the Financial Aid Office or by email request - Complete the Electronic Master Promissory Note if you are a new Southwestern College borrower - Complete and pass the required Entrance Loan Counseling - Complete and pass the required Exit Loan Counseling for those who drop below half time, withdraw and/or graduate - Maintain continuous half-time enrollment for the entire loan period to receive your loan. - Not be in Default on any Title IV Federal Loan, or owe an overpayment on any Federal Grant from any institution. - Maintain Satisfactory Academic Progress as published on the Southwestern College website.